 by Amy Scholten, MPH

-Pheochromocytoma is a tumor that grows on the adrenal glands, which are located on top of the kidneys.
-It is made up of special adrenal gland cells.
-The cells secrete hormones such as epinephrine and norepinephrine.
-These hormones help to regulate the heart rate and blood pressure.
-The cells may secrete excessive amounts of the hormones.
-This results in periods of:
+A pheochromocytoma is a tumor that grows on the adrenal glands.
+These glands sit on top of the kidneys and make hormones.
+A pheochromocytomas are made up of special adrenal gland cells.
+The cells send out hormones that effect heart rate and blood pressure.
+The cells may send out too much of the hormones causing periods of:

-Chemotherapy may be used if the tumor is cancerous and has spread outside of the adrenal glands.
+Chemotherapy or radiation may be needed if the tumor is cancer.

 American Cancer Society